scaliaven/RL4VLM/gym-junqi/docs/examples.rst

 Examples
 ========

-In this page, we provide some example usage of our Xiangqi environment.
+In this page, we provide some example usage of our Junqi environment.
-Xiangqi environment has two main usage.
+Junqi environment has two main usage.
 First one is, of course, training the reinforcement learning agent, and the second one is running a game that you can play against your reinforcement learning agent.